cynthiacrn/caroncynthia_13_26032023/README.md

-# Project #10 - Argent Bank API
+# Argent Bank: PROJECT 13 Frontend Developer, OPENCLASSROOMS course

-This codebase contains the code needed to run the backend for Argent Bank.
+This codebase contains the code needed to run the project.

 ## Getting Started